kossiitkgp/docs/community/onboarding-offboarding.md

 1. Update the Contacts on https://github.com/kossiitkgp/secrets .
 1. Update the “Members” section on the website - https://kossiitkgp.org .
 1. Remove access to KOSS’ facebook page.
-1. Remove them from facebook groups (if any).
 1. Remove their access to KOSS gsuite account and other Social Media Handles.

 ## Why do we lay off some members?
 What are the reasons?